jefftrojan/2022-2023-study-plan/README.md

 - [ ] Create  a Ansible Playbook
 - [ ] Create and deploy a phishing site detector
 - [ ] Embed a board with a program using TinyML
+- [ ] Contribute to the ALU's Opensource website Project

 ### Certifcations To get
 - [ ] HarvardX Tiny Machine Learning Professional Certificate